7 Most Common To-Do List Mistakes and How To Fix Them

 Too many people don’t know how to track progress.
 They make to-do lists and tick them off when finished.
 But just ticking something off the list does not make you evaluate your work efficiency with each task.

-Mistake #6: Not understanding where to start, once the list is ready
+Mistake #6: Not understanding where to start after the list is ready

 Starting with a random task can increase your risk of multitasking the whole day.
 And you already know that jumping from one task to another one, because you cannot decide where to start, is not smart.